 - Begin to shop.
 Buy the essentials like your dress, shoes, accessories etc.

 - Book hotel rooms ahead for out of town guests.
-Bargain for discount.
+Bargain for a discount.

 - Pick out your ceremony officiant.

-- Choose color and style of cake.
+- Choose the color and style of cake.
 Begin tastings.